 Some local authorities have got a lot better.
 Some a lot worse.

 And for those falling most seriously behind, there’s a new consequence – one that could drastically benefit developers in those areas.

 First, let’s look into how local planning authorities did on their housing targets in 2019:

 A quick note on how the data is measured

-The housing delivery test looks at the housing targets for each authority in England and Wales over the past three years, and compares that to the housing built in those three years.
+The housing delivery test looks at the housing targets for each authority in England over the past three years, and compares that to the housing built in those three years.

 I thought that was worth mentioning because it can get a bit confusing.